 Section 1.

-The officers of the Council will be a Chair, Past-Chair, Vice-Chair, Treasurer, Secretary, and a Member-at-Large.
+The officers of the Council will be a Chair, Past-Chair, Vice-Chair, Treasurer, Secretary, and two Members-at-Large.
 The officers will be elected by a majority vote of the voting members present at the meeting designated for such elections.
-Any BLC member, whether voting or non voting, may stand for an officer position.
-When possible, nominees for Member-at-Large will be drawn from non-voting participants in the BLC.
+Only BLC voting members may stand for the Chair or Vice-Chair position.
 In the event the Chair discontinues association with the Council, the Vice-Chair shall assume the role of chair.

 The officers make up the BLC Executive Board.